dushkevych/python_3/gmane1/README.txt

 as often as needed.
 It may take many hours to pull all the data down.
 So you may need to restart several times.

-To give you a head-start, I have put up 600MB of pre-spidered Sakai email here:
+To give you a head-start, 600MB of pre-spidered Sakai email here:

 https://www.py4e.com/data_space/content.sqlite.zip